otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/03-async-storage.md

 ### App.jsx

-Use the knowledge and skills gained from the previous lecture to implement **stack navigation**.
+Use the knowledge and skills gained from the `02-navigation` lecture to implement **stack navigation**.

 ```jsx
 import { NavigationContainer } from "@react-navigation/native";